top of page

 🌐 INTERNET & CONNECTIVITY

-Does Shepherd’s Valley provide internet?
+Does Shepherd’s Valley Homesteads provide internet?

-No. Shepherd’s Valley does not provide internet service.
+No, we do not provide internet service.

 ⛪ CHURCH & COMMUNITY CENTER